Eustace & Hitomi, Chapter 1. The Thing Upon the Tape and Love's First Glance

 Watching the tapes (recorded four screens to a tape, rotated every 6 or so hours, and with only around 3 days of total memory stored unless something happened to flag them) he gets to Sunday night.
 And there is the Gygax Cyclops.
 Nearly impossible to see in the low resolution gloom.
 At least until he got to 10pm and then the image from that one angle fuzzes and and glitches and for half a second looks bright as day and then goes to static with deep lines and then resolves back to the gloom, a shape moving off to the left.
 The other cameras managed to keep working during this time: the only one showing any activity was some random balcony (B-6-AA) with a guest out smoking while the other two were of a random hallway marked 3rd-2-E and a fountain out back marked FTO.
 [8]

 Something was wrong.
 A beautiful woman.
 In the morning daylight.
-Striking a match to light a cigarette only upon her lips.
+Striking a match to light a cigarette.
 Crying.

 Delmont did not know the impact of his impulse until a couple of days later but at that moment he left behind the mystery tape and instead grabbed a box of tissues from Gunther Strange's desk and went immediately outside.